-Hadron Knights, Team 12600, will be participating in FIRST Tech Challenge (FTC) in the 2018 – 2019 season.
+Hadron Knights, Team 12600, will be participating in FIRST Tech Challenge (FTC) in the 2020-2021 season.
 In our rookie year were one of the top teams in our league and we went all the way to states.
 The team is based in Tampa, FL.
-We are a group of middle and high school students decided to form an FTC team over the past summer break.
 Hadron Knights FTC robotics team is also affiliated to King High Robotics Booster Club and a sister team of Torque FRC (FIRST Robotics Competition) robotics team at King High School in Tampa FL.

 Most of us have prior experience with FIRST, especially with FIRST LEGO League program.
 So we continue the FIRST Progression of Program not only to continue to learn valuable life skills but also to give back our community and share our experience with kids following us.